OMG, these low carb popsicles. They’re so good, I’m almost speechless.

 Not much to it!
 Here’s what you need to know:

 Low carb milk.
-We’ll use 2 types of milk to make these low carb popsicles.
+We’ll use 2 types of milk to make these keto popsicles.
 We prefer this combo of low and high fat milks for both taste, richness, and texture — all high fat was too rich to eat, all low fat was bland and not creamy.

 When using the canned coconut milk, be sure to use both the liquid and cream from the can (they separate when stored).
 You can also use heavy cream instead of this ingredient.
 For the lower fat milk, we like coconut or almond milk.

 Cocoa powder.
-Dutch-process works best in these low carb popsicles (and most dessert recipes in my option) as it’s significantly less bitter than traditional cocoa powder.
+Dutch-process works best in these keto popsicles (and most dessert recipes in my option) as it’s significantly less bitter than traditional cocoa powder.

 Sweetener.
 Use whatever sweetener you like best, just keep in mind, in the recipe below I use either Lakanto or Swerve, which are a 1:1 swap with traditional sugar.
 Check out my guide to keto sweeteners if you plan on using something other than those 2 brands.